tmills/uhhmm/README.md

 This software has been written to be highly parallelizable, either on a single node with multiple cores or in a cluster environment with multiple nodes.
 We use Pyzmq inter-process messaging to pass sentences to workers and receive parses from workers.
 The main job collects the sampled sentences, recomputes UHHMM model parameters, and then iterates.

 ### Cluster submission scripts:
-To run the code on a cluster, there is an additional parameter that must be included in the config file (cluster_cmd), which tells the software how to submit job arrays for its workers.
+When running the code on the cluster, it is probably a requirement to set the num_procs parameter to 0.
+This will disable the main thread from creating workers outside the cluster job submission framework.
+There is an additional parameter to use instead (cluster_cmd), which tells the software how to submit job arrays for its workers.
 This command needs to have a parameter %%c where the executable name goes which our code will replace with the call to start the workers (it needs two % because the .ini script will remove the first one).
-We have tested this code on two different cluster platforms -- LSF and SLURM -- see the examples below.
+We have tested this code on three different cluster platforms -- LSF (bsub), SLURM (sbatch), and Sun GridEngine (qsub) -- see the examples below.

 #### LSF:
 cluster_cmd=bsub -e %%J.err -J workers[1-70] -q &lt;queue name&gt; %%c